jbuehl/ha/README.md

 attribute "stateChange" waits and returns the state of a sensor when the state changes.

-Each REST server includes a resource named "states" whose "state" attribute consists of a dictionary of all the states of the HASensors in the collection.
+Each REST service resource collection includes an extra resource named "states" whose "state" attribute consists of a dictionary of all the current states of the HASensors in the collection.
 It also has an attribute called "stateChange" that waits for at least one of the resource states to change and returns the states of all the resources.